-Our more than 135 multidisciplinary life sciences lawyers are here to help.
-In addition to legal experience spanning the world’s foremost life sciences companies to its most innovative startups, the majority of our IP lawyers hold advanced degrees in the life sciences fields.
-Our institutional qualifications, coupled with real-world experience on almost 1,000 patent and trademarks annually, uniquely position McDermott to anticipate change and adapt quickly to take advantage of opportunity, so you can focus on achieving your mission.
+Our more than 140 multidisciplinary life sciences lawyers are here to help.
+In addition to legal experience spanning the world’s foremost life sciences companies to its most innovative startups, the majority of our IP lawyers hold advanced degrees in the life sciences fields including in cellular and molecular biology, chemistry and organic chemistry, biochemistry, biomedical engineering, chemical engineering, immunology, pharmacology and genetics, among many other areas.

 We provide the full array of services to protect and leverage your IP assets:

 Recommended for its “excellent track record in representing life sciences and hi-tech clients in contentious cases, such as defending infringement allegations and assisting with post-grant reviews.”

 "McDermott Will & Emery has great depth and breadth of expertise in biotechnology law."

 “[McDermott’s] agents and attorneys have strong technical backgrounds (many hold PhDs) and notable patent drafting, prosecution and litigation skills – a combination which is not easy to find.”